 What is it?

-A limited bar is a bar that only serves specific types of drinks - usually a few types of beer, a red and a white wine and a handful of non-alcoholic offerings.
+A limited bar is when you only treat your guests to specific types of drinks – usually a few types of beer, a red and a white wine and a handful of non-alcoholic offerings.
 You can also throw signature cocktails into the mix if you want a boozier option for your guests.
+Pro tip: instead of offering a limited selection, you could choose a toonie bar (where guests are charged $2 for each drink – just enough that they don't get too crazy or wasteful).

 Pro: It’s a good middle ground